 You just need to choose a human-like AI avatar that will narrate the text you pasted in the script box previously.

 To add an AI presenter to your video, click on 'Avatar' on top of the video canvas, and choose the one that best fits the video.

 If you need to demonstrate a more abstract topic or you're using a metaphor to illustrate a point, video footage in the background is the perfect visual.

 Feel free to upload your own photos or videos if you have them.

 Otherwise, you can browse our extensive library of photo and video footage. 🎞

-To find or upload images and videos in STUDIO, go to 'Images' or 'Background' and browse the selection or upload your own photo or video file.
+To find or upload images and videos in STUDIO, go to 'Media' and browse the selection or upload your own photo or video file.

 Option 3: Text on screen